MentorFilou/vehicleResources/README.md

 # What is this?
-[EN] This gives an example for how to add add-on vehicles as a resource to your alt:V server and documents all the stuff which can possibly be an add-on vehicle resource.
+This gives an example for how to add add-on vehicles as a resource to your alt:V server and documents all the stuff which can possibly be an add-on vehicle resource.
 This of course gives an overview as detailed as possible.

-[DE] Im folgenden liegt ein Überblick darüber zugrunde, welche Schritte durchgeführt werden müssen, um ein Fahrzeug in alt:V hinzuzufügen.
-Dieses Repository soll dabei einen möglichst detaillierten Einblick darein geben.

 # Prologue
 "How to Setup" and "Descpription" might seem a bit difficult, but as said